NBIK15005U Advanced Bacteriology 2

 Theme 1: Bacterial physiology

-- Structure and function of the prokaryotic cell, metabolic diversity
+- Structure and function of the prokaryotic cell, metabolic diversity and bacterial adaptations to specific environmental conditions

-Theme 2: Symbiotic bacteria
+Theme 2: Bacterial interactions

-- Bacterial symbionts in animals and plants
+- Bacterial symbionts in animals

 Theme 3: Pathogenic bacteria in humans